nicholaswilde/recipes/docs/desserts/pie/lemon-pie.md

 ### Step 7

 Spread the cream on the cooled pie.
-Garnish with fresh lemon slices, a sprinkle of lemon zest, and mint sprigs.
+Garnish with fresh lemon slices, a sprinkle of lemon zest, [candied lemon peel][3], and mint sprigs.

 ### :link: Source